bdurand/ultra_settings/README.md

 UltraSettings.add(:my, "MyServiceConfiguration")
 UltraSettings.my.host

-# In a Rails application, you could add some syntactic surgar and expose
+# In a Rails application, you could add some syntactic sugar and expose
-# the `UltraSettings` object on a helper method in application.rb.
+# the `UltraSettings` object as a helper method in application.rb.
 module MyApp
   class Application < Rails::Application
     def settings